DataDog/integrations-core/zk/tests/README.md

         -keystore sample_keystore.jks
 ```

 This generates a `sample_keystore.jks` file with password `testpass` and alias `server`.
-This `keystore` contains the
-public cert and private key of the server.
-You will be prompted to input server name, organizational unit, organization,
+This `keystore` contains the public cert and private key of the server.

-locality, state, and country code, but you only need to input the server name.
-For our purposes, enter `localhost` for
-the server name.
+While you are prompted to input the server name, organizational unit, organization, locality, state, and country code, you only need to input the server name.
+Enter `localhost` for the server name.

 ## Export server cert to `CER` file